When it comes to Autoimmune Disease, understanding leaky gut – and nutrient deficiencies – is very important.

 One reason why there are so many different symptoms of autoimmune disease, is that once you have leaky gut, also known as intestinal permeability, damaged cells in your intestines don’t produce the enzymes needed for proper digestion, and your body can’t absorb essential nutrients, which can often lead to hormone imbalances and a weakened immune system.

-In many cases, leaky gut is caused by your diet, but leaky gut can also be caused by medications, including antibiotics, antacids, steroids or over-the-counter pain relievers like aspirin and acetaminophen, which can irritate the intestinal lining (the cheesecloth) and damage protective mucus layers.
-This irritation can start an autoimmune mechanism, or fuel an already existing problem.
+In many cases, leaky gut is caused by your diet.
+Leaky gut can also be caused by medications, including antibiotics, antacids, steroids or over-the-counter pain relievers like aspirin and acetaminophen, which can irritate the intestinal lining (the cheesecloth) and damage protective mucus layers.
+This irritation can start an autoimmune mechanism or fuel an already existing problem.

 This can become a problem when the permeability increases, which is often seen in people with autoimmune diseases.
 When the permeability increases, the openings increase, allowing undigested food to filter through.
 The immune system then attacks these food particles which can lead to symptoms in the form of autoimmune diseases.

-Getting the right nutrients can make a huge difference.
+Getting the right nutrients can make a huge difference in controlling nutrient deficiencies

-Nutrient deficiencies can come from simply not eating enough nutrient-rich foods, which is why a proper diet is extremely important.
+Nutrient deficiencies can come from simply not eating enough nutrient-rich foods.
+This is why a proper diet is extremely important.
 But they can also come from poor digestion.
-If you are not able to digest and absorb the nutrients from your food, it doesn’t matter how well you are eating.
-In order to have a good nutrient status, you need to not only consume the right foods but ensure that your gut is healthy and processing things appropriately.
+If you aren’t able to digest and absorb nutrients from your food, it doesn’t matter how well you are eating.
+In order to have a good nutrient status, you must consume the right foods.
+This will ensure that your gut is healthy and processing things appropriately.

 Vitamin D is arguably the most important vitamin (also considered a prohormone) for immune system balance.
-Most people are deficient and do not get enough vitamin D from their diet or lifestyle to help support the very important role it plays when it comes to health.
+Most people are deficient and do not get enough vitamin D from their diet or lifestyle.
+They are not helping to help support the very important role it plays when it comes to health.

 Nutrient Therapy for General Support (Multivitamin/Multimineral)

 In a perfect world, a multivitamin would be unnecessary.
 Unfortunately, in today’s modern society the majority of us are lacking sufficient intake of various necessary nutrients.
 Taking a good-quality multivitamin ensures that you are satisfying your vitamin and mineral requirements daily.
-It is crucially important when you have lupus or any disease process to ensure that your body has everything it needs to function optimally.
+When you have lupus or any disease, ensure that your body has everything it needs to function optimally.
 Two important factors to consider are Vitamin D and Fish Oil.

 It is recommended that lupus patients, especially, avoid sunlight, as many tend to have photosensitivity, and sunlight can flare up symptoms.
 This is a problem though, because our greatest source of D3 is from the sun, and D3 is potentially one of the most important nutrients for regulating your immune system.
-Most people with chronic conditions and inflammation, especially autoimmune patients, are low in vitamin D, probably because the body demands more during times of inflammation and immune upregulation.
-Supplementing with vitamin D is necessary for autoimmune patients and specifically in lupus as many people are forced to avoid the sun.
+Most people with chronic conditions and inflammation, especially autoimmune patients, are low in vitamin D. This is because the body demands more during times of inflammation and immune upregulation.
+Supplementing with vitamin D is necessary for autoimmune patients.
+Specifically those with lupus, as many are forced to avoid the sun.
 (And remember, vitamin D needs vitamin K for absorption.)

 Balancing Th1 and Th2